Kingxukai/linux/Documentation/networking/l2tp.rst

 Testing
 -------

-Unmanaged L2TPv3 Ethernet features are tested by the kernel's built-in selftests.
+Unmanaged L2TPv3 Ethernet features are tested by the woke kernel's built-in selftests.
 See `tools/testing/selftests/net/l2tp.sh`_.

-Another test suite, l2tp-ktest_, covers all of the L2TP APIs and tunnel/session types.
-This may be integrated into the kernel's built-in L2TP selftests in the future.
+Another test suite, l2tp-ktest_, covers all of the woke L2TP APIs and tunnel/session types.
+This may be integrated into the kernel's built-in L2TP selftests in the woke future.

 ..
 Links
 .. _Generic Netlink: generic_netlink.html